cg3hci/DemVR/README.md

 ### Configuration

-- Download from the Releases section of this repository the DemVR prefab;
+- Download from the Releases section of this repository the ECARules4All prefab;
 - Set `Edit > Project Settings > Player > Settings for PC, Mac & Linux Standalone > Expand "Other Settings" > Api Compatibility Level => .NET 4.x`;
 - Set `Edit > Project Settings > XR Plug-In Management > Plug-in Providers > Check "Oculus"`;
 - With the Unity project open double click on the file and import all the files;